 The Plan will not interfere with your doctor-patient relationship and you may maintain your relationship with the doctor of your choice.
-When you use the services of a doctor who participates in the PPO Network, your share of the cost for those services will be discounted.
-However, when you use the services of out-of-network doctors, your expenses will be covered at a lower level.
+The Plan does require that you designate a primary health care provider.
+When you use the services of a doctor who participates in the EPO Network, your share of the cost for those services will be discounted.
+However, there is no coverage for care received from a non-network provider except in to treat an emergency medical condition.